-Here’s a kitchen tip: If you are cooking this soup early in the day, simmer the lentils for only 15 minutes.
+Here’s a COOK’s Tip: If you are cooking this soup early in the day, simmer the lentils for only 15 minutes.
 Then turn off the heat, and leave it covered while it sits on the stove.
 When you are ready to reheat the soup before dinner, and while reheating, add the spinach for the very last few minutes before serving.

 Lentil Spinach Soup